Sailor Moon and all the images you see in this recap are owned by Toei Animation and licensed by Viz Media

 The episode begins with Nephrite in his personal command center where he’s desperately searching for a way to defeat those pesky Scouts before Queen Beryl ends up Jadeite-ing his ass.
 The stars come to his aid once again (I imagine that he’s accruing quite a debt with them by now like Dr. Facilier in The Princess and the Frog) and show him that the one weakness is the same weakness that all heroes have; their heart!
 The key to defeating the Scouts (and Sailor Moon in particular) is to go after Tuxedo Mask!
 Sadly, he can’t jump on his new project just yet because he’s being requested to return to the head offices of Hell Corp for a performance review.
 Needless to say that Queen Beryl has had it up to here with the lack of dead Sailor Scouts, but doesn’t seem to have any ideas other than to blame the underlings.
 To be fair though, they can be QUITE sassy with her.

 In fact, this is the first time we go into the idea that Tuxedo Mask may not be on the up and up which was a running theme for a few episodes of Crystal (four through seven with evil Mamoru coming later).
-I liked the idea in Crystal and it’s one of the few subplots I though was well executed and not overtly rushed.
+I liked the idea in Crystal and it’s one of the few subplots I thought was well executed and not overly rushed.
 I didn’t know much about Sailor Moon when I first started Crystal so for all I knew, Tuxedo Mask was working an angle or was gonna reveal themselves to be a bad guy before reforming.
 Here, I think it’s going to be a harder sell, mainly because of just how many episodes we’ve had of Tuxedo Mask coming in to save the day and protect Usagi.
 From there we cut to the next day at school where it turns out that she wasn’t the only one to receive a love letter from Tuxedo Mask, as every young girl in town did as well!
-At least we now know that Nephrite hasn’t figured out Sailor Moon’s secret (which was a solid bit of misdirection), but then how exactly is he going to pick her out of a crowd of… well EVERYONE?
+At least we now know that Nephrite hasn’t figured out Sailor Moon’s secret (which was a solid bit of misdirection), but then how exactly is he going to pick her out of a crowd of… well, EVERYONE?
 Maybe he was planning to send to different students over the course of a couple of months and just so happened to hit pay dirt on the first try, but even if only twenty or so girls show up at the mall, he’ll have no way to pick them out of a lineup.
 Still, there’s ONE person in the school who didn’t get a letter who TOTALLY should have!

 The letter is definitely the talk of the town as we see Ami and Luna discuss what to do next about this very obvious trap, and Mamoru himself discussing it with Motoki at the arcade.
-He doesn’t seem all that concerned about it at the moment though and would rather spend his time taunting Usagi who’s in a rather bad mood considering that her lovey-dovey is a world class man-whore going after all the under aged girls in the city.
+He doesn’t seem all that concerned about it at the moment though and would rather spend his time taunting Usagi who’s in a rather bad mood considering that her lovey-dovey is a world-class man-whore going after all the under-aged girls in the city.
 Oh, you know who else got a letter?
 Rei did, even though she doesn’t even go to Usagi’s school, but she’s sick in bed for this episode.
 Is this like in Dragon Ball Z where they just put Goku to sleep during the Android Saga so as not to let the OP warrior fix everything in five minutes?
-We find this out by the way when Ami and Luna go to visit her to strategize their next move (it’s not clear if Ami got a letter) but with her in bed the only ally they have to work with is Usagi who is in a bit of state right now.
-She’ll probably do her own thing (likely involving a sledge hammer and a deadly tiara) so Ami and Luna are on their own in solving this mystery.
+We find this out by the way when Ami and Luna go to visit her to strategize their next move (it’s not clear if Ami got a letter) but with her stuck in bed the only ally they have to work with is Usagi who is in a bit of state right now.
+She’ll probably do her own thing (likely involving a sledgehammer and a deadly tiara) so Ami and Luna are on their own in solving this mystery.

 Speaking of the mystery, we cut back to Nephrite who’s at the scene of the soon to be crime when he gets caught by Naru, presumably there to scout out the place before the fangirl rush.
-Nephrite tries to play it off cool but Naru sees RIGHT through the dude’s bullshit and asks him if he’s Tuxedo Mask.
+Nephrite tries to play it off cool but Naru sees RIGHT through the dude’s bullspit and asks him if he’s Tuxedo Mask.
 Apparently she has a thing for the guy (or at least his alter ego Masato Sanjoin), and is hoping he’s the one who sent her the love letter.
 If that’s the case though, then he sent the same letter to every other girl in town, but that fact seems to be escaping her at the moment.
 Probably has something to do with his beautiful hair and gorgeous blue eyes.
 Nephrite is surprised at Naru’s level of intuitiveness and starts to suspect she is really Sailor Moon.
 This is where things start to get… creepy.

 Nephrite has decided to zero in on this girl and is turning the charm up to eleven just to make sure that she shows up later that night on the off chance that she really is Sailor Moon.
 As much as I would love her to get moon powers (Miss Haruna too!), chances are Nephrite is going to be disappointed and it’ll only end badly for Naru unless the REAL Sailor Moon shows up to save her!
-What Usagi up to by the way?
+What Usagi up to anyway?

-She seems to have gotten a bit more optimistic since we last saw her as she’s getting ready to go to the mall; not as Sailor Moon mind you, but as Usagi.
+She seems to have gotten a bit more optimistic since we last saw her as she’s getting ready to go to the mall; not as Sailor Moon mind you but as Usagi.
 You know, for someone who was SO perceptive last time, she sure is willing to walk straight into a trap.
-Ami and Luna by the way haven’t been seen in a while so I guess they’re leaving Usagi to her own devices, which seems like a REALLY bad move in any situation.
+Ami and Luna though haven’t been seen in a while so I guess they’re leaving Usagi to her own devices, which seems like a REALLY bad move in any situation.
 Things are starting to look grim for Naru who will hopefully have the foresight to at least bring some pepper spray or Taser.
 Then again, it’s not like she’ll be the ONLY one to show up as the letters went out to everyone in town.
 Oh wait, she gets there and it’s completely empty.
 I guess that doesn’t say much for Nephrite’s skills at writing love notes, but then why isn’t there at least a police officer or a news crew to find out who sent the mysterious notes!?
 Anyway, Naru does find Masato Sanjoin there but I get the feeling her love for him is fading fast after seeing what a complete dork he is.

 Damn dude.
 He looks like Axl Rose trying to play The Phantom of the Opera (also, he’s REALLY short here for some reason).
-I guess you really can’t appreciate just how well Mamoru pulls off the look until you see some other dumbass try to copy it.
+I guess you really can’t appreciate just how well Mamoru pulls off the look until you see some other jabroni try to copy it.
 While Naru is getting the business ends of Nephrite’s accusatory ramblings, Usagi is heading towards the mall and is almost there.
 Lucky for her, Ami decides to check in using their communicator thingies, so hopefully there will be back up at some point once the situation goes pear-shaped.
 When she DOES eventually get there, she sees that a Tuxedo Mask imposter is slowly sucking the life out of Naru like a posh vampire.
 While Usagi is transforming into Sailor Moon (out of view of Nephrite), we cut to Mamoru who is decidedly NOT heading towards the mall to face off against the imposter, but then all of a sudden collapses to the ground in a fit of agony as lights start shining all around him.
 When he gets back up, he has been transformed into Tuxedo Mask!

 I’m sorry, what?

 So he’s actually a werewolf?
 I mean we’ve never seen him actually change clothes before (in this series or in Crystal), but he doesn’t have any powers!! …Okay, he GETS powers later, but that’s something completely different!
-This makes absolutely no sense as the transformation here is involuntary, yet we see the guy showing up and investigating places where the Dark Kingdom are engaging in their evil schemes!
+This makes absolutely no sense as the transformation here is involuntary, yet we see the guy showing up and investigating places where Dark Kingdom is engaging in their evil schemes!
 DOES HE EVEN KNOW HE’S TUXEDO MASK!?
 DOES NOT COMPUTE!!
 Can we please go to something that makes sense, like a teenage superhero facing off against a glam rocker with a snazzy gray suit and the ability to fly?
 I feel like I’m more comfortable dealing with that.
 Hell, that’s CLEARLY going into dream logic territory, but at least that’s something that has SOME sort of logic!
 Nephrite finally reveals himself to Sailor Moon as another one of the kings of Dark Kingdom, and then transports her to the Star Dimension (the Shadow Realm?) in order to do combat.
 His power set is… interesting to say the least.

 Sailor Moon has many skills.
 Throwing Tiara’s, giving speeches, slapstick.
 Lion taming?
 That ain’t one of them.
 She does what any sensible person would do which is to run as quickly as your giant red boots will allow, but she is then saved by a lion’s only weakness; a rose!
 The real Tuxedo Mask has come to save the day and looks like a total badass doing it!